How to Read a 10-K: The Only 5 Sections That Matter

 - Jump to the cash flow statement and see whether operating cash flow is positive and roughly tracks net income.

-If nothing seems worrying, you’ve already avoided spending an hour on a company that doesn’t deserve it.
+If nothing seems worrying, I've avoided spending an hour on a company that doesn't deserve it.

-- Read Item 1 Business carefully until you can explain the model in your own words.
+- Read Item 1 Business carefully until I can explain the model in my own words.

-- Work through MD&A in full, including segment discussions and explanations of non-GAAP metrics.
+- Work through MD&A in full, including segment discussions.

-- Study the three financial statements and a handful of key footnotes (revenue, segments, leases, contingencies).
+- Study the three financial statements and key footnotes.

-- Check Item 13 Related Party Transactions and Item 9A Controls for governance and reporting risks.
+- Check Item 13 Related Party Transactions and Item 9A Controls.

-This level of work is overkill for a watchlist of fifty names, but very reasonable for your actual positions.
+This level of work is overkill for a watchlist of fifty names, but it's reasonable for actual positions.

 Common 10-K Red Flags